aquamonitor/Aquamonitor/README.md

 #Encouragements & donations

 If you like this project, don’t hesitate to tell me.
 It’s always nice and flattering for the ego ;) If you feel like donating, please do, it’s always welcome as well and will allow me to buy some more components and interface them (mainly the ORP and pH probe).

-Last but not least, I think about creating a small company to deliver the system complete, already assembled or in kit, with support and code update.
-So if this could interest you, let me know, this could motivate me to actually do it.

-To make it simple, and since I buy most of my components from Amazon, you can send me gift cards, using this url https://www.amazon.com/gp/product/B0145WHYKC and use the address kameo@archimede.edu as a recipient.
+Amazon gift card are a good way!

 #Responsibility and intellectual property